St. Peter's dome Climb: Tickets and Best Prices

 Join a guided tour of the Vatican Museums

-To help you organise your visit to the Museums, the first thing to know is that, in general, when we talk about tickets to the Vatican, we are talking about tickets that give access to the Vatican Museums, where thousands of works are housed and of course, the popular Sistine Chapel.
+In order to organise your visit to the Museums, the first thing you should know is that, in general, when we talk about tickets to the Vatican, we are talking about tickets that give access to the Vatican Museums, where thousands of works are housed and of course, the popular Sistine Chapel.

-The Vatican City itself is free to walk around the square and even to the Basilica without having to buy any tickets or pay anything at all.
+The Vatican City itself is free to move around and you can walk around the square and even the Basilica without having to buy any tickets or pay anything at all.
 More or less long, more or less early and more or less exclusive (you can choose to do it in a large or small group), a tour of the Vatican Museums is practically a must.
 Walking past so much history and symbolism without understanding much is a shame.

 Turn around the colonnade in St. Peter's Square